In 1958 a several-hundred year old painting of Jesus Christ was auctioned in England for a hundred bucks.

 What is Reality?

 Humans have prized certain objects highly for a long, long time.
 Back in the cave days our ancestors likely believed the small ivory carvings they carried about with them were conduits for magic forces.
 When cities and states came along, art objects were displayed in temples to project power.
-Throughout history, valuable art objects have conferred status on their owners.
+Throughout history, valuable art objects have conferred status upon their owners.

 Today many art collections function purely as diversified portfolio investments.
 In this setup collectors, acting on the advice of paid art consultants, routinely buy blue-chip artworks and ship them directly to climate-controlled storage units, where they sit until they’re sold to the next party.